The 40-Year-Old Virgin: Production

 The 40-Year-Old Virgin was Judd Apatow's directorial debut.
-While serving as a producer for the 2004 film Anchorman: The Legend of Ron Burgundy, he got the idea to have a film with Carell in the lead role after watching his performance in that, thinking "It would be great to see a Steve Carell movie".
+While serving as a producer for the 2004 film Anchorman: The Legend of Ron Burgundy, he got the idea to have a film with Steve Carell in the lead role after watching his performance in that, thinking "It would be great to see a Steve Carell movie".
 Apatow later asked him whether he had any movie ideas, and both men wrote The 40-Year-Old Virgin together after the latter expressed desires to make something about a virgin who was aged 40, basing it off a sketch Carell created while performing with the improv comedy troupe The Second City.
-Carell did many versions of the sketch, trying out different scenarios where the 40-year-old man is hiding a "big secret."
+Carell did many versions of the sketch, trying out different scenarios where the 40-year-old man is hiding a "big secret".
+They began writing the movie in 2004.
 Apatow had difficulty coming up with the ending for the film.
 Garry Shandling suggested it was important to show that Andy was having better sex because he was in love, and instead of directly showing the sex they decided to have Andy sing and have a musical number.

 Apatow started casting the film early in the development process and tailored its script to the strengths of the actors.
-He also produced it for Apatow Productions along with Clayton Townsend and Shauna Robertson.
+He also produced it for Apatow Productions and Universal Pictures along with Clayton Townsend and Shauna Robertson.
 Catherine Keener was the first choice for the female lead.
 Apatow specifically cast Stormy Daniels because he wanted "someone who's really, really comfortable" doing nude scenes that were required for the film's plot.
 A large portion of the dialogue in The 40-Year-Old Virgin was improvised.
 Keener stated in 2010 that Apatow "never really would even say cut" and instead would say "reload" when burning through film due to the improvisation, calling the experience "hysterically funny".
 She also mentioned "you had to kind of lose sense of being self-conscious on that movie because it was sort of an all-in in terms of throwing a joke out or even the writer would sit behind the monitors behind the curtain".
+Jane Lynch's character Paula was originally planned to be male before her audition.
+Nancy Walls recommended Lynch for the role after asking Apatow "You've got all these guys in your film.
+Why don't you read Jane for store manager?"
+He reworked the script for Lynch after her first audition.
 The production used over a million feet of film, a milestone reached on the last day of filming and celebrated with free champagne from Technicolor SA.